 Jacob Francis is a junior chemistry major with an art minor.
 He graduated from Wilber-Clatonia high school in Wilber, NE.
 He is currently working for Dr. Andrea Holmes.
 Jacob has a wide variety of plans that he is looking at pursuing after graduating from Doane.
 He is considering going to graduate school for inorganic chemistry, although he is seriously contemplating deferring graduate school for a year so he can backpack around Asia.
 He may also go back to school to obtain his art degree in pottery.

-"To any students thinking about coming to Doane let me just say that my choice to attend Doane college has been one of the best decisions I have made in my whole life.
+"To any students thinking about coming to Doane let me just say that my choice to attend Doane University has been one of the best decisions I have made in my whole life.
 The caliber of the education I've received has been excellent.
 I can confidently say that I have made life long friends here at Doane.
 Doane has giving me opportunities I may have never received at another undergraduate institution such as the INBRE program."

 Kelsey Bryant is a junior biology major with a minor in chemistry.
 She graduated from Lincoln Southwest High School in Lincoln, NE.
 She is working for Dr. Kate Marley through the INBRE program.
 She is unsure about the exact path she wants to take after graduating college, but she is looking into graduate school, MD/PhD programs, and more recently, pharmacy school.